PSS College Prep Week

 During the week you will meet many new friends who are driven to attend college, just like you.
 They are determined to be successful in life.
 At first it maybe a little scary meeting so many strangers, but everyone makes friends quickly and starts having fun on the first day!
 Relax and be yourself.

-As we travel from campus to campus you will learn many things about college and also hear from several speakers who donate their time to talk with you.
+As we travel from campus to campus you will learn many things about college and hear from speakers who donate their time to interact with you.
 You will learn about each campus or university and what it offers you as a potential student.
-You will receive information about financial aid and be given resources that will guide you to possible grants and scholarships.
+You will also receive information about financial aid and be given resources that will guide you to possible grants and scholarships.
 Learning about time management, leadership, personal strengths/weaknesses, personal money management, résumé building, interview skills, and even dining etiquette will help equip you to become a better you.

-On the Saturday morning, the program ends with a special graduation ceremony that your friends and families will be invited to attend.
+The program ends with a special graduation ceremony that your friends and families will be invited to attend.
 You’ll enjoy a special keynote speaker who will motivate you on your journey toward higher education.
 You’ll also receive a PSS Certificate with your name on it.
 Once the ceremony is over, you are free to return home with your parents.

 The Seven Day Forecast